GabrielSlima/blog/articles/clean-code-objects-data-structures.md

     <p>
         Make sure that you have a good reason to add them into your code.
-Also make sure that they are not breanking the method's or funtiction's contract, I mean, that they actually have a name that convey the real beahavior.
+Also make sure that they are not breanking the method's or funtiction's contract, I mean, that they actually have a name that convey the real beahavior implemented behind it.
         <br>
         Adding a validation for a <b>setter</b> is not actually setting the value directly, <b>first there is a validation</b> and then, maybe, the user can set the value.